-- Browning offers a complete line of products to make cleaning the bore of your firearm fast and easy.
-Be sure to follow all instructions when using any product to clean your firearm. - 4 To maintain the utmost accuracy of your rifle it is recommended you clean the bore with a copper solvent.
+Browning offers a complete line of products to make cleaning the bore of your firearm fast and easy.
+Be sure to follow all instructions when using any product to clean your firearm.

+4 To maintain the utmost accuracy of your rifle it is recommended you clean the bore with a copper solvent.
 Modern bullet jackets are made mainly of copper and zinc.
 Residues from copper and zinc stick to the barrel and require more frequent cleaning.
-Swab the bore of your rifle with a good copper solvent using the manufacturer's recommended procedure. - 5 After fouling has been removed, the bore should be wiped dry.
+Swab the bore of your rifle with a good copper solvent using the manufacturer's recommended procedure.

+- 5 After fouling has been removed, the bore should be wiped dry.
 Then, pass a slightly oiled patch through the bore for preservation.
 A fine, light gun oil like Browning oil is recommended.
 Make sure there are no obstructions, cleaning patches, or other obstacles left in the bore. - 6 Wipe all exposed metal surfaces with an oiled cloth, making sure to wipe the gun clean of all finger marks.
 Finger marks should be removed because they provide a place where moisture can accumulate.
-Ordinary good judgement will, of course, indicate that the metal of the gun should receive a light film of oil any time the gun has been exposed to adverse weather or handling. - 7 The wood surfaces of your rifle can also be wiped lightly with Browning oil, or you can apply a quality wood or furniture polish to the stock and forearm.
-Using one of these methods (not both) will enhance the beauty and durability of your rifle.
+Ordinary good judgement will, of course, indicate that the metal of the gun should receive a light film of oil any time the gun has been exposed to adverse weather or handling. - 7 The wood surfaces can also be wiped with a quality, lightweight gun oil or they can be polished with any quality furniture wax (but not both).